✅ SAFE — Pumpkin Seeds

 ❌ Myth: "Pumpkin Seeds is natural so dogs can eat as much as they want"

-✅ Reality: All foods — even healthy ones — follow the 10% treat rule for dogs.
-More than 10% of daily calories from treats causes nutritional imbalance, obesity, and digestive upset.
+✅ Reality: every food, healthy or not, counts toward the 10% treat rule for dogs.
+Push treats past 10% of daily calories and you start trading away balanced nutrition for weight gain and gut upset.
 Natural does not mean unlimited.
 Stick to the katori portion guide below, even with fully safe foods like pumpkin seeds.

 ❌ Myth: "Pumpkin Seeds-flavoured products and packaged snacks are the same as fresh Pumpkin Seeds"

 ✅ Reality: Packaged pumpkin seeds products — juices, dried forms, flavoured biscuits — frequently contain xylitol, added salt, sugar, or preservatives that are harmful or toxic to dogs.
 Only plain, fresh pumpkin seeds with no additives should be given.
-Always read the ingredient list before sharing any packaged food.
+For shop-bought items, the ingredient list is non-negotiable reading before you share.

 ❌ Myth: "Street dogs eat scraps including Pumpkin Seeds, so it must be completely safe for all dogs"